chaojun-wang/Exposure-Bias-Hallucination-Domain-Shift/README.md

 ## Usage instruction
 *Only respository-specific usage instruction, for general usages instruction, please refer to [Nematus](https://github.com/EdinburghNLP/nematus)*

-requires the following packages:

- - Python 3 (tested on version 3.5.2)
- - TensorFlow (tested on version 1.12)

 #### `nematus/train.py` : use to train a new model

 #### training parameters